 Project construction included 11.2 miles of the sewer collection system and 13 miles of the water distribution system.
 During construction the new sewer lines were placed within the same alignment as the existing and bypass pumping of entire blocks with a 4” pump occurred regularly.
 The project team developed a value engineering approach of pipe bursting sewer lines in some areas and were able to redesign and obtain approvals from NDEP, NDOT, and the funding agencies without holding up construction.
-Upon completion, the total project installed was 15% more than the base bid amount due to the efficient and effective team mitigating conflicts, bid alternates were awarded to be added to the project.
-Ultimately, the Town of Hawthorne received a project that replaced nearly 70% of their existing, outdated utilities .
+Ultimately, the Town of Hawthorne received a project that replaced nearly 70% of their existing, outdated utilities.

 Contribution to the Well-Being of People and Communities

 The project replaced existing cracked, bottomless, and blocked sewer mains that were made of asbestos cement, containing lead welded joints, and experienced significant water loss.
-All factors greatly improved the environmental condition of the community.
+All project improvements positively impacted the environmental condition of the community.

 Resourcefulness in Planning and Solving Design Challenges